 The opportunity for investors is expanding as more states legalize marijuana and cannabis business owners have a need for equipment, real estate and working capital loans.
 Continued legalization of cannabis and related products means that not only will more companies open in the market, but more companies will decide to move into the market.
 Food and beverage companies are starting to explore and expand with marijuana-infused offerings and tobacco companies are investing in cannabis vape brands.
 Cannabis derivatives like CBD are presenting companies the opportunity to include the health benefits of marijuana in their products, without the psychotropic effects.

-Scott Jordan, Director of Business Development for Dynamic Alternative Finance, shares the 3 things that you should being doing to borrow money for your marijuana business with MG Magazine.
+Dynamic Alternative Finance shares the 3 things that you should being doing to borrow money for your marijuana business with MG Magazine.
 Read about planning phase for obtaining funding and how to identify the right sources for you.

 At Dynamic Alternative Finance, we help business owners acquire the funding they need to expand and grow their business when traditional resources aren’t available.
 Most recently, we have helped businesses with expansion projects, inventory woes and final touches before opening.
 Read more about each below: